nhat82/CourseMatch/README.md

-A website that UMD students can go on & see what courses/clubs their friends are in.
+A website that UMD students can go on & see what courses their friends are in.
 Students can register, log in, and have a profile with enrolled/interested to enroll courses.
 Students can also have a following list and see what they are taking.
 Course listings pulls from planetterp API.
 Home Page can search for courses and people.

 **Functionality will only be available to logged-in users**
 - View their profile page